domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Break the bank
 Brick and mortar
 Bridge the gap
+Bring it all together
-Bring it home
+Bring it [back] home
 Bring to light
 Bring to the fore
 Bring to the table
-Brings it all together
 Build off
 Building off
 Bullish